 Canberra's public schools are leading users of digital technologies with all students using a digital backpack to access timetables, assignments, textbooks and collaborative workspaces.
 By providing internet access in many locations out of school grounds, CBRfree complements the schools' investment in digital technologies.

-Do you know how easy it is to connect to CBRfree?
-When you are in range, CBRfree WiFi will appear on the list of WiFi Networks under settings on your device.
+It is easy to connect to CBRfree.
+When you are in range, CBRfree Wi-Fi will appear on the list of Wi-Fi Networks under settings on your device.
 Simply accept the terms and conditions to connect to the network.

 CBRfree data handling and security

 Only data pertaining to user counts and general usage is held and passed on to the ACT Government.
 Data pertaining to user counts is recorded via weekly and monthly reporting.
 In terms of how data is collected, iiNet has a reporting service that records how many users are connected to each access point at regular intervals, and its management software keeps basic track of how much data (in megabytes) matches a particular protocol – be it normal Web Traffic, Video Streaming or Audio Streaming etc.

 iiNet records how many users are connected to a particular Access Point at time intervals to gauge network effectiveness and very basic protocol monitoring to understand how our users use the network. iiNet is a Telecommunications Provider, and it operates in a strict regulatory environment when it comes to gathering and sharing user data.
-Unlike some "free" networks that require a username (usually an email address) and a password which are commonly on sold content – CBR free does not require this, ensuring it is truly free.
+Unlike some "free" networks that require a username (usually an email address) and a password which are commonly on sold content – CBRfree does not require this, ensuring it is truly free.

-Privacy is protected through the total anonymisation of data, iiNet is a Telecommunications Provider, the privacy and security of CBRfree users is treated the same as other iiNet customers.
+Privacy is protected through the total anonymisation of data. iiNet is a Telecommunications Provider, the privacy and security of CBRfree users is treated the same as other iiNet customers.

-CBRfree is used solely for the delivery of free Public WiFi, but the infrastructure that it resides on, our Access Points, are capable of supplying multiple networks and purposes, for example the provision of a network to support the Smart Parking trial in Manuka.
+CBRfree is used solely for the delivery of free public Wi-Fi, but the infrastructure that it resides on, our Access Points, are capable of supplying multiple networks and purposes, for example the provision of a network to support Smart Parking in Manuka.